grain-lang/grain/stdlib/json.md

 }
 ```

-Controls how arrays are outputted in custom formatting.
+Controls how arrays are output in custom formatting.

 Variants: